 I am grateful to God that in the midst of the pandemic and even at this age, He pursued me and led me to Him.
 He used my son and our church community to help me know Him more and have a deeper relationship with Him.
 Now, I also get to share His goodness to my 75-year-old mother who gets daily encouragement and inspiration from God’s promises.

-It’s amazing how God healed my heart from all the things that happened to our family early this year.
+It’s amazing how God healed my heart from all the things that had happened to our family early this year.
 He taught me to let go of the things that I could not surrender to Him before and made me realize that I should not be afraid of anything that might come our way.
 I know that no matter what happens, I can always depend on Him.

 Finding God in this time of crisis gave me the strength to face each day with faith that comes from Him.
 It is my prayer that more people will reach out to their family members and friends in this trying time, so more people can know God and see His goodness amid loss, sickness, and hardship.